Evaluating Effectiveness of Board Meetings

 Prior to the decision on candidates for Directors, the effectiveness of the Board of Directors as a whole was analyzed and assessed, based in part on self-assessment by each Director.

 No problems were identified with respect to the effectiveness of the Board of Directors or the composition and effectiveness of each committee.
-On the size of the Board of Directors (ten (10) members) and balance between inside and outside directors (six (6) Independent and Outside Directors), there are opinions that the ideal size of the Board of Directors would be eleven (11) members as stipulated in the Articles of Incorporation, and the number of Outside Directors should be increased to maintain the ratio of Directors/Outside Directors based in part on previous discussions at meetings of the Board of Directors and the Nominating Committee.
-Also, with respect to diversity such as each Director’s knowledge, experience and generation, etc., there is a shared recognition of the need for knowledge and innovative expertise of management as well as global experience.
-In addition, there are opinions that it is preferred to replace one (1) to two (2) members of the Board of Directors every year even though it is too early to drastically replace current directors who thoroughly understand the Company’s business while making the management decisions becomes more and more difficult and the business environment changes, given the important issue of the board composition and succession planning from a corporate governance perspective.
+On the size of the Board of Directors (eleven (11) members) and balance between inside and outside directors (seven (7) Independent and Outside Directors), there are opinions that the ideal size of the Board of Directors at present would be eleven (11) members as stipulated in the current Articles of Incorporation, and that with regard to the ratio of Directors/Outside Directors, the ratio of Outside Directors should be increased in the future, based in part on previous discussions at meetings of the Board of Directors and the Nominating Committee.
+With respect to diversity such as each Director’s knowledge, experience, and generation etc., in light of the skill matrix of the current Directors, there is a shared recognition of the need for additional knowledge of technology and finance, innovator excellence, and expertise in sustainability, including human capital and diversity, as well as global experience.
+In addition, there are opinions that it is necessary to have a new metabolism and a new perspective to respond to changes, and it is preferred to replace the most appropriate personnel for that time, while making the management decisions becomes more and more difficult and the social conditions and business environment change, given the important issue of the board composition and succession planning from a corporate governance perspective.

 Officer Remuneration System